 Middle Nzoia and Gitugi

 The projects are both being developed under Kenya’s Small-Scale Renewable Energy Feed-in-Tariff programme, and once built will be among the country’s first – and largest – privately developed grid-connected small hydropower installations.
+As of 31 March 2022, the project was at an advanced stage of development; however, COD has been delayed as a result of a slump in demand for power in Kenya.

 Community support, as well as co-ownership and long-term benefits to the community, are all central to the Nairobi-based developer’s business model, and both hydro projects will be developed in collaboration with local community organisations.